mlibrary/platform-engineering-team/we_use_consensus_to_make_decisions.md

 A proposal is **approved** when it has received 0 and +1 votes from all members of the team.

-A proposal is **approved** when it has received only votes of 0 or +1 for 3 days even if not every member has voted.
+A proposal should include a date at which point it can be **approved** as long as it has received only votes of 0 or +1.
 This is a "lazy consensus" approval.
 Lazy consensus approvals should be announced in the `#platform_engineering_team` Slack channel with a link to the original proposal thread.

 A -1 from any member on a proposal is a veto.
 If a proposal has an -1 votes it